-East Broad Street Phase 1 Pavement Additions - I-270 to Outerbelt Street
+East Broad Street Phase 1 Safety Improvements - I-270 to Outerbelt Street

-Share East Broad Street Phase 1 Pavement Additions - I-270 to Outerbelt Street on Facebook Share East Broad Street Phase 1 Pavement Additions - I-270 to Outerbelt Street on Twitter Share East Broad Street Phase 1 Pavement Additions - I-270 to Outerbelt Street on Linkedin Email East Broad Street Phase 1 Pavement Additions - I-270 to Outerbelt Street link
+Share East Broad Street Phase 1 Safety Improvements - I-270 to Outerbelt Street on Facebook Share East Broad Street Phase 1 Safety Improvements - I-270 to Outerbelt Street on Twitter Share East Broad Street Phase 1 Safety Improvements - I-270 to Outerbelt Street on Linkedin Email East Broad Street Phase 1 Safety Improvements - I-270 to Outerbelt Street link

 This is the first phase of the E Broad St rehabilitation project to reconstruct the corridor with new through and turn lanes for safer traffic flow and to reduce crashes, and to resurface the roadway from the east side of the I-270 interchange to the intersection of E. Broad Street and Reynoldsburg-New Albany Road.
 Sidewalk will be constructed along one side of the corridor and a shared-use path along the opposite side for safe and connected walking and biking.
 Other planned improvements will include upgraded traffic signals with backplates, street lights and pedestrian pedestals to activate the “Walk” symbol for the crosswalks.
 Signal interconnect conduit, street lighting and street trees will also be installed.
 These Vision Zero safety improvements are designed to slow driver speeds, better manage traffic flow, increase visibility of people walking and biking and separate these vulnerable road users from vehicle traffic.
 Stormwater drainage improvements will be made where necessary.